 THIS EFFORT MAY OCCUR many times, as he attempts to lead him first alone and then with others.
 If he persists, then make the effort with the whole congregation.
 “Tell it,” He says, “to the Church.”
 If He had sought the interest of the aggrieved alone, He would not have told him to approach the sick individual seventy-seven times.
 He would not have attempted so many times, or brought so many treatments to the malady.
 He might have just let him be, if he persisted uncorrected from the first meeting.
 But instead, He shows us how to seek his cure once, twice and many times: first alone, then with two, then with many more.” – St John Chrysostom (347-407) Archbishop of Constantinople, Great Father and Doctor of the Church (The Gospel of Matthew, Homily 60).

-Posted in DOCTORS of the Church, DOMINICAN OP, I BELIEVE!, QUOTES on ANGER, QUOTES on CHARITY, QUOTES on FAITH, QUOTES on FREE WILL, QUOTES on GRACE, QUOTES on JUSTICE, QUOTES on LOVE, QUOTES on TRUTH, QUOTES on VIRTUE, The HOLY EUCHARIST
+Posted in DOCTORS of the Church, DOMINICAN OP, I BELIEVE!, QUOTES on ANGER, QUOTES on CHARITY, QUOTES on FAITH, QUOTES on GRACE, QUOTES on JUSTICE, QUOTES on LOVE, QUOTES on TRUTH, QUOTES on VIRTUE, QUOTES on WILL (Reasonable or Superior), The HOLY MASS

 Quotes of the Day – 7 March – St Thomas Aquinas